Kinto/kinto/docs/api/1.x/resource.rst

   the requested record.

-If the ``If-None-Match: "<timestamp>"`` request header is provided, and if the record has not changed meanwhile, a ``304 Not Modified`` is returned.
+If the ``If-None-Match: "<timestamp>"`` request header is provided, and if the record has not changed meanwhile, a |status-304| is returned.

 **Request**: